olgeorge/mylicense-in-gov/README.md

 ## Testing

 The simplest test to check if Lambda is running on AWS, run `./test.sh [<stage>]`.
-For a more thorough API testing against localhost, run `./test-locally`.
+For a more thorough API testing against localhost, run `./run-locally` and then in a separate tab `./test-locally`.

 ## Deployment